-Toward the end of my pregnancy, however, I noticed that my fears and anxieties about my postpartum body started to become more frequent.
-I was allowing negative messages to sink in, but I didn’t want the birth of my child to be the end of my newfound confidence in eating without counting, measuring, judging, guilt, etc. I didn’t want to lose the immense pride I felt in my body after enduring the physical challenges and triumphs of 9 months of pregnancy and a 27 hour delivery.
+Toward the end of my pregnancy, however, I noticed my fears and anxieties about my postpartum body started to become more frequent.
+I was allowing negative messages to sink in.
+But I didn’t want the birth of my child to be the end of my newfound confidence in eating without counting, measuring, judging, guilt, etc. I didn’t want to lose the immense pride I felt in my body after enduring the physical challenges and triumphs of 9 months of pregnancy and a 27 hour delivery.

 Society Sinks In

 Unfortunately, diet culture tells us to get thin quick after having a baby.
 We are flooded with ads and social media posts about “how to get your body back” and before and after photos.
 It takes 9 months to get to that point and yet our culture insists that it should be reversed in a few weeks.
 This is not only ridiculous, it’s also extremely harmful.

 To combat the inevitable pressures on my postpartum body, I made myself 2 promises:

 I realized that even though I can’t control the commercial on my TV, I had some power to avoid unwanted messages.
 I unfollowed the messages that did not serve me.
 And I replaced these negative messages with body positive accounts that portrayed motherhood in its realest form.

 2. Treat my postpartum body the way I did when I was pregnant.

 I proved to myself that it is possible to take a break and eat lunch while also keeping on top of my work load during my pregnancy.
 And I proved to myself that it is possible to eat intuitively.
 Most importantly, I proved to myself that it is possible to accept my body, no matter what shape it is in or how many stretch marks there were.